amanforindia/imagekit-python/README.md

 })
 ```

-**5. Delete File**
+**5. Delete file**
-Delete a file as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/delete-file).
+Delete a file per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/delete-file).
 The method accepts the file ID of the file that has to be
 deleted.

 ```python